sensate-iot/platform-gateway/README.md

-# Sensate IoT - Network
+# Sensate IoT - Gateway API

 ![header1] ![header2] ![header3]

 This is the core network solution for the Sensate IoT data platform.
 This solution contains all network infrastructure services:

-- Gateway + configuration API
+- Gateway API
-- Trigger service
-- Storage service
-- Live data service
+- Authorization service
-- Database definition

 ## Gateway